 There are a number of ways to distribute a press release, but the most effective methods are email distribution and online newswire services.
 Email distribution allows you to target specific journalists, bloggers, and other publications that might be interested in your story.
 Online newswire services like PR Newswire and Business Wire offer extensive distribution networks that can get your release in front of millions of readers.

-Best SEO practices for Tech companies
+SEO for Tech companies: Best Practices

 Ever come across businesses that complain of having deployed a ton of SEO tactics but struggling to rank?
 It’s probably because they are getting it wrong on best practices.
 There is always the risk of getting the tactics right but fail flat on best practices.